 Due to the unprecedented situation we face as a result of the Coronavirus we have had to change the way that we work in line with Government guidance.

-Our policy for repairs categorisation changed from 23rd March 2020.
 We would ask that on reporting a repair you provide accurate information when answering the health screening questions which will ensure we keep all members of your household, our staff and contractors safe.

 The operative carrying out the emergency repair will make the situation safe so that urgent or routine work can be carried out.